willy-wagtail/raspberrypi-pihole/README.md

 Alternatively, run ``sudo nano /etc/hosts``, change the old raspberry pi hostname to your new one, save and exit by hitting Ctrl-X and the "Y" for yes.
 Then run ``sudo nano /etc/hostname``, change the hostname there to the new one, save and exit.
 Finally reboot by running ``sudo reboot``.

+### Correctly shutting down the Raspberry Pi

+When you want to shut down the rasp pi, pulling power cord without properly shutting down the system increases the risk of corrupting the micro SD card.
+Anything running will also not save and exit gracefully.
+To properly shutdown, run ``sudo shutdown -h now``.
+Give it a second, then you can pull the power to the device.
+To start the Raspberry pi back up, simply turn on the power.

+There are ways to create a power button using the GPIO buttons. // To explore.

 # Securing Raspberry Pi

 ### Sources